 YOU WANT TO EMPOWER YOUR KIDS

-When I told my son the truth about Santa, it created a special bond between him and me.
+When I told my son the truth about Santa, it created a special bond between us.
 He knew something that the other kids didn't know.
 He had a dad who thought enough of him to tell him the truth.
-When he heard other kids talking about Santa, he had special knowledge that his dad shared with him.
+When he heard other kids talking about Santa, he knew that he had special knowledge that his dad shared with him.

-Knowing what I know about kids, it is very important to them to know something that their peers don't.
+Knowing what I know about kids, it is very important to them if they know something that their peers don't.
 If they think they know something that those around them don't, they like that, and they will want to express it verbally.

 On a side note: I told my child not to share what I told him with the other kids.
 I don't think that is our job.
-But the fact that so many kids do relish telling their friends that Santa isn't real, supports my earlier point - they want everyone around them to know that they have some special knowledge.
+But the fact that so many kids relish telling their friends that Santa isn't real supports my earlier point – they want everyone around them to know that they have some special knowledge.
 (Or perhaps they just like crushing the hopes and dreams of other children!
 I don’t know…as they say, kids can be cruel.)

 YOU WANT YOUR KIDS TO KNOW THAT YOU BOUGHT THE PRESENTS BECAUSE YOU LOVE THEM